 Indeed, there are a lot of head-turning surprises at Marnanie, inside and out, thanks to Charlotte’s desire to have a lively, happy home and the couple’s commitment to reviving the gardens.
-This fall, Charlotte plans to host a master class on design so she can share the beauty of Marnanie with others.
-In the meantime, the designer and her family will continue exploring the wonders of their Australian playground.
+Each November (springtime in Australia), Charlotte hosts a design master class on the property so that she can share with others the wonders of the natural playground that she and her family enjoy year-round.
+Follow @theartoflivingwell_ on Instagram for updates.

 Click the arrows (or swipe if on a mobile device) to see more